 Together with Microphtalmia transcription factor, Melan-A is one of the most valuable melanoma markers.
 In several studies, Melan-A has shown to be a more sensitive marker of melanocytic differentiation than e.g., Melanosoma Antigen and Tyrosinase, particularly regarding spindle cell and desmoplastic malignant melanomas.
 Melan-A is a more specific marker than S-100 protein.
 Melan-A should therefore be included in a standard melanoma panel.
 Melan-A is useful in confirming melanocytic differentiation of primary cutaneous tumours, differentiating these from neurothekeoma and benign fibrous histiocytoma.
 It is, however, of little help in differentiating melanocytic tumours with Schwannian differentiation from peripheral nerve sheath tumours.
 Melan-A is useful for the identification of PEComas (together with alpha smooth muscle actin).
 Using antibody A-103, Melan-A should also be included in panels for the diagnosis of e.g., clear cell tumours (for the identification of adrenal cortical tumours) and non-epithelial ovarian tumours.

-Adrenal gland is a recommendable positive tissue control for MLA when using the mAb clone A103.
-A moderate to strong granular cytoplasmic staining reaction must be seen in virtually all epithelial cells throughout the adrenal cortex.
-However, this reaction pattern can only be applied when a non-biotin based detection system is used, as adrenal cortical cells are rich on endogenous biotin and a false positive staining reaction will thus mimic the specific reaction and eliminate the potential as a reliable positive control.
-For the rest of the MLA clones (without cross reactivity towards steroid producing cells) normal skin and melanomas with low MLA expression must be used as positive controls.
-In normal skin, virtually all melanocytes should show a strong positive reaction in the cytoplasm and weak to moderate reaction in the melanocytic dendrites in most melanocytes.
+Normal skin and melanomas with low MLA expression are recommendable positive tissue control for MLA.
+In normal skin, virtually all melanocytes should show strong positive reaction in the cytoplasm and weak to moderate reaction in the melanocytic dendrites in most melanocytes.
 Kidney is recommended as negative tissue control.
-No staining should be seen in the epithelial cells of tubules.
+No staining in the epithelial cells of tubules must be seen.
 Scattered epithelial cells may show a granular staining reaction caused by lipofuscin.

 Busam KJ.
 The use and application of special techniques in assessing melanocytic tumours.
 Pathology.
 2004 Oct;36(5): 462-9.
 Busam KJ.
 Cutaneous desmoplastic melanoma.
 Adv Anat Pathol.
 2005 Mar;12(2):92-102.
 Chen Y-T, et al. Serological analysis of Melan-A (Mart-1), a melanocyte specific protein homogenously expressed in human melanomas.
 Proc Natl Acad Sci USA 1996;93:5915-5919.
 Coulie PG, et al. A new gene coding for a differentiation antigen recognised by autologous cytotoxic T lymphocytes on HLA-A2 melanomas.
 J Exp Med 1994;180:35-42.
 Jungbluth AA, et al. An anti melan-A monoclonal antibody for the detection of malignant melanoma in paraffin embedded tissues.
 Am J Surg Pathol 1998;22:595-602.
 Kawakami Y, et al. Cloning the gene coding for shared human melanoma antigen recognised by autologous T cells infiltrating into tumor.
 Proc Natl Acad Sci USA 1994;91:3515-3519.
 Miettinen M, Fernandez M, Franssila K, Gatalica Z, Lasota J, Sarlomo-Rikala M. Microphthalmia transcription factor in the immunohistochemical diagnosis of metastatic melanoma: comparison with four other melanoma markers.
 Am J Surg Pathol.
 2001 Feb;25(2):205-11.
 Orosz, Z. Melan-A/Mart-1 expression in various melanocytic lesions and in non-melanocytic soft tissue tumours.
 Histopathology 1999,34:517-525.
 Stewart CJ, Nandini CL, Richmond JA.
 Value of A103 (melan-A) immunostaining in the differential diagnosis of ovarian sex cord stromal tumours.
 J Clin Pathol.
 2000 Mar;53(3):206-11.